-A Levels at Pangbourne College are taught in a 'linear fashion' - i.e. exams are sat at the end of two year courses.
-We hold internal College exams in the Summer of the Lower Sixth, as well as Trial Exams in the January of the Upper Sixth by way of preparation for the terminal A Levels.
+A-Levels at Pangbourne College are taught in a 'linear fashion' - i.e. exams are sat at the end of two year courses.
+We hold internal College exams in the Summer of the Lower Sixth, as well as Trial Exams in both the Michaelmas and Lent Terms of the Upper Sixth by way of preparation for the final A Levels.

-In addition to A Levels, Pangbourne College offers BTECs in a limited number of subjects: Creative Digital Media Production (Media), Design Technology, Enterprise and Entrepreneurship, and Sport.
+In addition to A-Levels, Pangbourne College offers BTECs in a limited number of subjects: Creative Digital Media Production (Media), Design Technology, Business Enterprise, and Sport.
 We have run a set studying the BTEC Sport Diploma (the equivalent of two Sixth Form subjects).

-Although BTECs have traditionally been associated with 'continuous assessment' there are now terminal exams at the end of these courses after recent reforms
+Although BTECs have traditionally been associated with 'continuous assessment' there are now exams at the end of these courses.